snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 Fields that are not listed as `"required"` are nullable.
 Fields are _also_ nullable when they are listed as `"required"` but have `"null"` in their `type` or `enum` definition.
 (In the latter case, the Enrich application will still validate that the field is present, even if it’s `null`.)

 Note that each major schema version (`1-0-0`, `2-0-0`, etc) results in a new column (name ending with `_1`, `_2`, etc).
-Once the loader creates a column for a given schema version as `NULL` or `NOT NULL`, it will never alter the nullability constraint for that column.
+Once the loader creates a column for a given schema version as `NULLABLE` or `NOT NULL`, it will never alter the nullability constraint for that column.
 For example, if a field is not required in schema version `1-0-0` and required in version `1-0-1`, the column will remain nullable.
 (In this example, the Enrich application will still validate data according to the schema, accepting `null` values for `1-0-0` and rejecting them for `1-0-1`.)

 </td>
 <td>